CamelCaseName/Sticky/README.md

 Then Move the downloaded `.dll` into this folder and start the game.

 Refer to [this document here](https://github.com/0x78f1935/HPMods) for further info on modding House Party.

+## Features
+- make Cum persistent
+- toggle each zone for each loaded character manually
+- reset all spots
+- toggle all spots on for everyone

+## Screenshots